WhatsApp Expert

 The initial diagnosis and the effect it had on me

-I had to be shifted to the main campus of the Cleveland clinic because the current hospital did not have the facilities for testing.
-At the Cleveland clinic, multiple tests were done, and I was diagnosed with the highest cancer stage.
-Cancer had also spread to other parts of my body, including two areas of my kidneys and lungs.
+I had to be shifted to the main campus of the Cleveland Clinic because the current hospital did not have the facilities for testing.
+At the Cleveland Clinic, multiple tests were done, and I was diagnosed with the highest cancer stage.
+The cancer had also spread to other parts of my body, including two areas of my kidneys and lungs.
 The weird part about my diagnosis is that 95% of testicular cancer patients experience symptoms in their testicles, but I had no such signs.

 Our emotional and mental well-being when we heard the news